gotlougit/nix-config/README.md

 - Reboot ideally, then change your password

-- Use home-manager to manage your config files
+- Use Impermanence to manage your config files

 - Run `syncthing --reset-database` to force rescan the Syncthing files